zuhthisahan/Semantic-Review-Search-Engine/README.md

-# 👗 AI-Powered Fashion Review Search
+# 👗 AI-Powered Fashion Semeantic Review Search

 An intelligent review search system that leverages sentence embeddings and topic modelling to explore and rank customer reviews from a clothing dataset.
 This application enables users to search reviews by custom text queries or predefined topics like **quality**, **fit**, **size**, **comfort**, and **price** — all categorized by clothing classes.